Quincy Monk

-Quincy Omar Monk (January 30, 1979 – November 24, 2015) was an American football linebacker in the National Football League for the New York Giants and the Houston Texans.
-He was drafted in the seventh round of the 2002 NFL Draft by the Giants.
+Quincy Omar Monk (January 30, 1979 – November 24, 2015) was an American professional football linebacker in the National Football League (NFL) for the New York Giants and Houston Texans.
+He was selected by the Giants in the seventh round of the 2002 NFL draft.
 He played college football at North Carolina.

-Early years
+Early life

 Monk was born in Jacksonville, North Carolina.
 He attended White Oak High School where he played quarterback, safety and defensive end.
-At White Oak, he also played basketball where as well as in football he was named All-conference and All-area in his junior and senior seasons.
+At White Oak, he also played basketball, and was named All-Conference and All-Area in his junior and senior seasons.

 Professional career

 New York Giants

-The New York Giants drafted Monk in the seventh round (246th overall) in the 2002 NFL Draft.
+The New York Giants selected Monk in the seventh round (246th overall) in the 2002 NFL draft.
 He was one of six players from North Carolina taken, which was then the highest since seven were taken in 1998.
-Monk signed a three–year $930,500 contract with the Giants on June 24.
-During the Giants 2002 playoff loss to the San Francisco 49ers, Monk almost had his head "decapitated" when tight end Dan Campbell drop–kicked his helmet.
-Campbell later apologized for the incident.
+He signed a three-year $930,500 contract with the Giants on June 24.
 He recorded three tackles during his rookie season.
-In October, Monk and Giants teammates, Will Allen, Brian Mitchell, Marcellus Rivers, Kevin Lewis, Tim Carter, Delvin Joyce, Nick Greisen and Ataveus Cash participated in a cooking competition sponsored by the Giants.
-In 2003, Monk recorded four tackles for the Giants.
+In 2003, he recorded four tackles for the Giants.
 He was released as a final cut before the 2004 season on September 5.
-Throughout his career with New York, Monk was inactivated in 19 games and played in 13.
+Throughout his career with New York, Monk was inactive in 19 games and played in 13.